blazium-engine/blazium-docs/tutorials/shaders/advanced_postprocessing.rst

 black unless it is very close due to that nonlinearity.
 In order to make the depth value align with world or model coordinates, we need to linearize the value.
-When we apply the projection matrix to the vertex position, the z value is made nonlinear, so to linearize it, we multiply it by the inverse of the projection matrix, which in Godot, is accessible with the variable ``INV_PROJECTION_MATRIX``.
+When we apply the projection matrix to the vertex position, the z value is made nonlinear, so to linearize it, we multiply it by the inverse of the projection matrix, which in Blazium, is accessible with the variable ``INV_PROJECTION_MATRIX``.

 Firstly, take the screen space coordinates and transform them into normalized device